Estimated reading time: 4 minutes

 Every church has an organizational culture that should dictate church office dress code policies.

-The way employees dress is a direct reflection of the ministry and communicates such.
+The way employees dress directly reflects the ministry and communicates such.

-This doesn’t mean that the blue jean and t-shirt culture at Apple is unprofessional – they are very professional.
-But it is more so reflective of their particular culture.
+This doesn’t mean that the blue jeans and t-shirt culture at Apple is unprofessional – they are very professional.
+But it is more reflective of their particular culture.

 Think of a meeting with your financial advisor.